kowainik/kowainik.github.io/posts/2018-09-09-dhall-to-hlint.md

 You can wonder, why we are not using `Haskell` for such purposes (though we love it so much ♥).
 The answer is that we don't need `IO` capabilities for our problem; totality and safety of Dhall are enough here.
+Changing the configuration in Haskell requires to recompile whole program before generating config, but with Dhall there's no such extra step.
 Not to mention the very nice string interpolation that Dhall has.
 Also, we would like to learn about new technologies, and this seems like an excellent opportunity to dive into Dhall.

 ## Implementation